witja46/tagify/README.md

 and you have to specify the file after the base url.
 Example: `http://localhost:1234/login.html`

-If you need to do transactions with the backend then you have to follow the backend development setup after which you execute:
+If you need to do transactions with the backend then follow the [development setup for the backend](#development-setup-for-the-backend)
+Afterwards execute:
 ```
 $ npm run watch
 $ npm run backend-serve